axyut/cold/astro/src/content/docs/guides/install.md

 ---
 title: Install
-description: A guide to Install and Configure Playgo.
+description: A guide to Install and Configure cold.
 ---

 Install the player on Linux, Windows and Mac.